CIRCSE/LEMLAT3/README.md

 ## Usage
 Both the client vesion an the stand-alone version use the same CLI interface, so, in the following substitute `APPLICATION_NAME` with lemlat_client or with lemlat according to the version you chose.
+For Windows do not use the initial `./`
 ### Get help
 Type:
 ```